Residential boarding and hostle accomodation in educational facilities

 Who this is for

-All schools, including residential boarding/hostel accommodation in educational facilities, should be familiar with Coronavirus (COVID-19): Guidance on reducing the risks in schools (updated 3rd August 2021) and apply it as appropriate in their specific settings.
+All schools, including residential boarding/hostel accommodation in educational facilities, should have regard to the Coronavirus (COVID-19): Guidance on reducing the risks in schools (updated 1st October 2021) and apply it as appropriate in their specific settings.

 Pupils are currently expected to have full-time, in-school learning.

-Regular reviews of these arrangements will continue, taking into account the latest evidence about new variants and progress in reducing community transmission levels.
+Regular reviews of international travel regulations continue, taking into account the latest evidence about new variants and progress in reducing community transmission levels.
 New arrangements will be communicated at the earliest opportunity.

 The assessment should consider the overall number of pupils, staffing levels, the capacity of each residential hall or house including arrangements for the provision of meals, the mix of shared dormitories and bathrooms/toilets, individual bedroom facilities, and shared communal facilities including enhanced cleaning schedules, particularly for kitchens and bathrooms and measures to reduce contact between pupils, staff and visitors to and staff in the facility.
 Risk assessments should include contingency provision for symptomatic pupils or staff, those with underlying health conditions, and possibly, catering, external pastoral support, and the use of school and public transport.